-- Provide proof of graduation from a ACEN (formerly NLNAC) Accredited Program by the submission of transcripts.
-Graduates from a Non-ACEN Accredited Program will be required to have individual validation and meet established criteria for non-accredited programs prior to acceptance into the program. - Provide proof of current, active licensure to practice as a Licensed Practical Nurse.
+• Provide proof of current, active licensure to practice as a Licensed Practical Nurse.
 All options require that the LPN meet the published admission criteria and be accepted into the program according to the published procedure.
 Admission to the program is competitive and students selected accordingly.